lgatto/lgatto.github.io/_posts/2017-03-30-osc-peer-review.md

 ---
 title: How to get the most out of modern peer-review
-tags: ["open research", "open science", "open data", "peer review"]
+tags: ["open research", "open data", "peer review"]
 comments: true
 ---